By Charles Hallman

 “I definitely like interviewing people,” she says.
 “I took the initiative to start interviewing local artists, and it really helped me hone my skills as an interviewer.
 It is something that comes naturally to me.”

 For example, Miss Georgia proudly talks about her 2011 interview with rapper J-Kwon.
 “He had a huge hit when he was 17, then all of a sudden he fell off the face of the earth and no one really knew why.
 When I interviewed him, there was a rumor that was going around that he was going to court for [a] child support [nonpayment case].”
 But when the artist discovered that the child he was supposed to be paying support for was not his, Miss Georgia asked him on the record about it.

 “The fact that he took the time out to speak with me was a great opportunity for me and the station,” she notes of her interview that was later picked by national outlets: “It went everywhere,” she says.

 “I do a lot of studying of other interviewers like Oprah [Winfrey] and Angie Martinez [a New York radio personality and rapper] in my own free time.
 I’ve only been in this business three years …I’ve gone far but I have so much farther to go, and so many more things I want to accomplish.”

 Finally, from intern to midday host, Miss Georgia has shown that she has what it takes as she prepare for life away from the station, a goal station officials want for all KMOJ personalities.

-“Our goal always is not to keep them here [but] to get you here, train you, and you move on and make something better for yourself,” surmises Quarles.
-“The most important think is that our goal and hope is that by Georgia being able to take this next step in her career, that it may inspire the other people currently here at the station and the potentially the new people that we bring in the door.”
+“Our goal always is not to keep them here [but] to get you here, train you, and you move on and make something better for yourself,” says Quarles.
+“The most important think is that our goal and hope is that by Georgia being able to take this next step in her career, that it may inspire the other people currently here at the station and potentially the new people that we bring in the door.”